Last updated May 28, 2019

 I found that the heat is higher along the middle of the griddle and lower along the corners.
 This is pretty cool, because it allows you to hot hold your food in the corners while the rest of the meal is cooking.

-As with all cast iron, the griddle top holds heat really well.
+As with all rolled steel, the griddle top holds heat really well.
 I find it’s better to start low and build the heat to your preferred point.
 If you start with the heat too high, it will take a while for it to cool down.

 Breakfast on the Nexgrill